Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 The distinction between process and outcome may, in law, be less accommodating than Charlotte suggests.

-An organisation may close ranks, but can it close the evidentiary loop?
+A group of people may close ranks, but can it close the evidentiary loop?
 And does “alignment” cure defects in substance?

 Liar, Liar, Pants on Fire – posted 16 April 2026